sravani-jakkula/GDP-Project/README2.md

 I have Created Static Home page components and i am getting isuues and it is not like what i expect I need to style that page and add some css
 I need to create page and components dynamically

+### working on home page components within homepage components weorking on HDMI category
+Working on HDMI category in the home page component. while working on HDMI home page component the functionality is not working . workig on related errors.